oqolarte/oblong/content/project/imbentori.md

 making life spent watching less disappointing.
 1. *indistinct chatter at the tapsilugan*
 1. beam me up, scully
+1. he who leaves for where in which point in time.
+1. obscures everything carefully // ad hominem
 {{< btt >}}

 [^maze]: "technically speaking, labyrinths only have a single path, and